-Our results indicate that accounting for the outliers in the data brought by the COVID-19 pandemic allows for identification of an economically and statistically significant contractionary effect of economic policy uncertainty shocks on UK GDP growth.
-The impulse response functions we generate also show that Divisia money stimulus further facilitates GDP growth, while shocks to financial stress lead to long-lasting contractions in GDP.
+Our results indicate that accounting for the outliers in the data brought by the COVID-19 pandemic allows for the identification of an economically and statistically significant contractionary effect of economic policy uncertainty shocks on UK GDP growth.
+The impulse response functions we generate also show shocks to financial stress lead to long-lasting contractions in GDP.